Revised to reflect the final Public Contracts Regulations 2015 (SI 2015/102).

 Furthermore, that request must be sent in an equivalent manner to all undertakings which are in the same situation, unless there is an objectively verifiable ground capable of justifying different treatment of the tenderers in that regard, in particular where the tender must, in any event, in the light of other factors, be rejected.

 (..)
 In addition, that request must relate to all sections of the tender which are imprecise or which do not meet the technical requirements of the tender specifications, without the contracting authority being entitled to reject a tender because of the lack of clarity of a part thereof which was not covered in that request.

 For more information, see Legal update, ECJ judgment on ability of contracting authority to seek clarification of tenders (www.practicallaw.com/4-518-7378).
 See also, Northern Ireland High Court ruling on clarity of selection criterion and missing information in tender (www.practicallaw.com/9-518-7658).

 Clarifications and responses on clarifications should always be in writing and made through one channel, see Legal update, Northern Ireland High Court dismisses appeal against exclusion of bidder ( www.practicallaw.com/6-500-1968) .

 It is a good idea to record the clarification questions and answers in a log which is regularly circulated to all bidders.
 Statements made in clarification questions and answers which relate to the performance of the contract should be incorporated into the final contract to ensure they are binding.

-Article 30 of the Public Procurement Directive 2014 extends the current rules on clarifying tenders by enabling contracting authorities to continue negotiations with the highest scoring bidder following submission of final tenders in a competitive dialogue process “to confirm financial commitments or other terms contained in the tender by finalising the terms of the contract provided this does not have the effect of materially modifying essential aspects of the tender or of the public procurement, including the needs and requirements set out in the contract notice or in the descriptive document and does not risk distorting competition or causing discrimination”.
+Article 30/ draft regulation 30 of the new regime extends the current rules on clarifying tenders by enabling contracting authorities to continue negotiations with the highest scoring bidder following submission of final tenders in a competitive dialogue process “to confirm financial commitments or other terms contained in the tender by finalising the terms of the contract provided this does not have the effect of materially modifying essential aspects of the tender or of the public procurement, including the needs and requirements set out in the contract notice or in the descriptive document and does not risk distorting competition or causing discrimination”.